freenas/freenas-docs/userguide/tn_initial.rst

    Connecting to the IPMI Graphical Interface

-Login using the default "Username" of *admin* and the default "Password" of *password*.
+Login using the default :guilabel:`Username` of *admin* and the default :guilabel:`Password` of *password*.

 You can change the default administrative password using the instructions in :ref:`IPMI`.

-Once logged in, click the "vKVM and Media" button at the top right to download the Java KVM Client.
-Run the client by clicking the "Launch Java KVM Client" button shown in :numref:`Figure %s <tn_IPMIdownload>`.
+Once logged in, click the :guilabel:`vKVM and Media` button at the top right to download the Java KVM Client.
+Run the client by clicking the :guilabel:`Launch Java KVM Client` button shown in :numref:`Figure %s <tn_IPMIdownload>`.

 .. _tn_IPMIdownload: